SSWConsulting/SSW.Rules.Content/rules/follow-up-effectively/rule.md

 ---
-seoDescription: "Do you struggle to follow up on tasks effectively?
+seoDescription: Do you struggle to follow up on tasks effectively?
 Discover the best Microsoft tools and apps to help you stay organized and on track.
-From scheduling emails to setting reminders, we'll show you how to streamline your workflow and achieve more in less time."
+From scheduling emails to setting reminders, we'll show you how to streamline your workflow and achieve more in less time.
 type: rule
 title: Do you follow up tasks effectively?
 uri: follow-up-effectively